“Call Me” Has Turned to “Text Me” for Franchisees

 (To get a look at what we did back then, take a look at this post.)

-Since then, we’ve had numerous internal debates about what role text messages played in our business.
-Should they supplement calls?
+Should texts supplement calls?
 What about using both?
-Or even more extreme, what if we scrapped calls and did just texts and emailing?
-What about people who only use landlines?
+Or even more extreme, what if we scrapped calls completely and just did texts and emailing?
+But then what about people who only use landlines?

-So in the last 10 months, we’ve tried numerous different strategies, continually tweaking toward solutions that work for everyone.
+So in recent months, we’ve tried numerous different strategies, continually tweaking toward solutions that work for everyone.

-Earlier this year FranchiseHelp finally turned that power over to our visitors.
-Rather than assuming that they wanted to receive phone calls to verify their interest in franchising, we asked whether or not they preferred phone or text.
+Earlier this year, FranchiseHelp finally turned the choice over to our visitors.
+Rather than assuming users wanted to receive phone calls to verify their interest in franchising, we asked whether or not they preferred phone or text.

-(Ultimately for us, it’s simply important that the phone numbers they provide are, in fact, correct.
-So we’re indifferent as to which option the lead chooses.)
+(For us, it’s simply important that the phone numbers users provide are, in fact, correct.
+Thus we’re indifferent as to which option the lead chooses.)

 We started rolling out these features in February, and we’ve been blown away by the results.